nonomal/MMSearch/README.md

 **(a). ✨ Evaluation with models implemented in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit)**

 We now support directly using the models implemented in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
+The available name list of the model is [here](https://github.com/open-compass/VLMEvalKit/blob/main/vlmeval/config.py).
 You need to first install VLMEvalKit with the following command, or follow the guidance in its repo:

 ```bash
 git clone https://github.com/open-compass/VLMEvalKit.git